Summary

 Datapipe, Inc. - UNIX Developer

-Jersey City, NJ - 2008-2011
+Jersey City, NJ - May 2008 - Jan 2011

 Datapipe manages thousands of customers servers.
 Many of these servers are connected to various shared storage systems, including 3Par, Isilon, and backup servers.
 Datapipe required an ability to do reporting on what data was being stored on these systems for each client, and then report that data back to billing.
 In addition, Datapipe required monitoring of the backup systems to ensure timely and complete backups of client data.
 My duties primarily focused on making these systems work well.